The simple answer is no. Not all clients will state if they are looking for a custom read or if a previously produced demo reel is acceptable.

 Yes, you will have the ability to preview your audition before sending it to the client.

-After completing your proposal, entering your fee, and uploading the file, click the green “Preview Audition” button directly below the file name.
+After completing your proposal, inputting your revision policy, entering your fee, and uploading the file, click the green “Preview Audition” button directly below the file name.

 Click the “Play” button on the audition bar to listen to the file you have uploaded, and click “More Info” underneath the bar to review your proposal.